 - Bach Bibliography

 The Bach Bibliography database is compiled and maintained by Yo Tomita, of the School of Music, Queen's University Belfast.
-It contains nearly 40,000 citations to journal articles, books, dissertations, and other materials relating to the study of J.S.
+It contains over 50,000 citations to journal articles, books, dissertations, and other materials relating to the study of J.S.
 Bach.

 A service of the Maison inter-universitaire des Sciences de l'Homme - Alsace, BAHR (Bulletin analytique d'histoire romaine) contains citations on the history of Rome.
 English language publications are included.
 Click on the Union Jack flag under "English Version" to start.
 The easiest strategy is to put a key word or phrase in the title search space click and search button.
 The resulting list of entries appears in reverse date order.
 Although there is no abstract, the full record for each citation includes a list of key words that should make the subject matter clear.
 Journal titles are abbreviated, but the titles are expanded in parentheses following the abbreviation.